marmelab/react-admin/docs/Tutorial.md

 Here is the elephant in the room of this tutorial.
 In real world projects, the REST dialect of your API won't match the JSONPLaceholder dialect.
 Writing a REST client is probably the first thing you'll have to do to make admin-on-rest work.
 Depending on your API, this can require a few hours of additional work.

 Admin-on-rest delegates every REST calls to a REST client function.
 This function must simply return a promise for the result.
-This gives extreme freedom to map any API dialect, add authentication, use endpoints from several domaines, etc.
+This gives extreme freedom to map any API dialect, add authentication, use endpoints from several domains, etc.

 For instance, let's imagine you have to use the my.api.url API, which expects the following parameters: